fabiochiusano/Awesome-AI-News/README.md

-# ✨ AI News Tracker ✨ 2023-Present
+# ✨ Awesome AI News ✨

-Welcome to the **AI News Tracker**, a comprehensive repository designed to organize and present the most relevant news and topics about AI from the past 1-2 years, with a focus on generative AI.
+**Awesome AI News** is a repository designed to organize the most relevant news and topics about AI from the past 1-2 years, with a focus on generative AI.

-This repository is structured to help users quickly understand the main news, trends, and sentiments in the generative AI industry and market.
+The goal is to help users quickly understand the main news, trends, and sentiments in the generative AI industry and market.
 News are categorized, summarized, and analyzed for sentiment (marked with 🟢 if positive, 🔴 if negative).

 Topics and sentiment have been assigned by AI, so there may be errors there.
 Summaries have been manually proofread and fixed from AI-generated ones.